 I'm all about the Water houses.
-There's a never-ending well of depth, mystery and soul to drink from the 4th, 8th and 12th House of any birth chart.
-You can find out which planets you have in your 12th House with an Essential Birth Chart report, and without fail, each time I tackle my own chart something new reveals itself, particularly in these psychologically rich areas.
+There's a never-ending well of depth, mystery and soul to drink from the 4th, 8th and 12th house of any birth chart.
+Without fail, each time I tackle my own chart something new reveals itself, particularly in these psychologically rich areas.

-Because this month's www.InsightfulAstrology.com teleconference is all about the 12th House of Spirituality, I've been contemplating its strengths and pitfalls with an even greater focus.
-In case you haven't heard, the 12th House of a birth chart is the place where you lose yourself.
+I've been contemplating the 12th house's its strengths and pitfalls with an even greater focus.
+In case you haven't heard, the 12th house of a birth chart is the place where you lose yourself.
 There is no more ego.
 In fact, there is nothing but an urge to merge with a divine source of energy.
-Here is the House of Unconditional Love and Compassion, imagination and sensitivity.
+Here is the House of Unconditional Love and Compassion, Imagination, and Sensitivity.
 Here is one of the most psychic houses in the zodiac (all Water houses are).

 It doesn't have to be this way.
-In fact, there is another side to the 12th House.
-If you would only stop being your own worst secret enemy (12th House rules secret enemies) you might begin to see that whatever planetary energy you have in your 12th House are unconscious, inherited patterns you're meant to unravel and constructively work with in this lifetime.
+In fact, there is another side to the 12th house.
+If you would only stop being your own worst secret enemy (the 12th house rules secret enemies) you might begin to see that whatever planetary energy you have in your 12th house are unconscious, inherited patterns you're meant to unravel and constructively work with in this lifetime.

 Pain is inevitable, suffering is optional

 In the end, the 12th house is about surrender.
 Once you're willing to let go, it's actually pretty amazing what tends to happen.
 Everything usually falls right into place.